7 Facts from our Helix DNA Review

 - DNA Data Access

 - Nebula Genomics

 Helix DNA is a genetic testing and population genomics company and was previously a marketplace for DNA analysis apps.
 It first launched in 2015 with a “sequence once, query often” philosophy.

 With the Helix model, users submit genetic information for sequencing once and have a variety of apps to choose for analysis.
 The apps analyze their genome for everything from ancestry to heart health.
 Since 2020, the company has scaled back testing and has refocused its efforts and resources to large scale COVID-19 testing.

 Notably, Helix offers health testing in collaboration with Mayo Clinic, whose hospitals consistently rank among the best in the company.
 It also partners with major population health initiatives, like the Healthy Nevada Project.

 Review of Helix DNA Sequencing

-Previously, Helix DNA provided a test called Exome+.
-This test kit was a whole-exome sequencing test, which additionally decodes some non-coding genomic areas of interest and mitochondrial DNA.
+Helix DNA used to provide a test called Exome+.
+This test kit was a whole-exome sequencing test, which additionally decoded some non-coding genomic areas of interest and mitochondrial DNA.
 Mutations that cause diseases are mostly found in the exome, the part of the human genome that codes for proteins.
 While this test is no longer available for individual purchase, organizations interested in using the assay for a project can contact the company for more details.